So, you’d like to buy a drone?

 If you’re learning to pilot a drone for the first time, it’s likely a good idea to start with something basic.
 You know, something you won’t shed tears over if you accidentally pilot your UAV into a wall or crash into the river.
 It’ll happen, folks.
 Trust us—we’ve been there!

-For more models at this price point, check out our other article, “17 Cheap Drones for Beginner’s.”
+For more information on these drones, check out our guide 5 Cheap Drones for Beginners.

 Have a good feeling for the basics and want to buy a drone with a camera that packs a little more punch?

 Below are a few of the most well-received quadcopter units used by aerial videographers: